 Ear reduction surgery is a relatively uncommon procedure.

 How old do I have to be to get this surgery done?

 I've safely performed this type of otoplasty surgery on children and adults.

 Will it hurt?

-The procedure is performed under general anesthesia.
+The procedure is performed under anesthesia.
 This means you won't feel anything during your surgery.
 Usually, little discomfort is felt during recovery as well.

 Will people be able to see my scars?

 The scars tend to be well hidden behind the ear, in natural creases.

 I'm extremely careful when performing surgery, as I know how delicate the cartilage and other tissues of the ear can be.
 However, you should still be aware of the risks involved:

 - Infection in the cartilage, which can cause scar tissue (can be treated with antibiotics)